MoonlightCapital/MoonlightBot-docs/role-management-commands/list-temproles.md

 ### Options

-* `target`: Here you can specify a user or a role to filter the results.
+* `target`: Here you can specify a user or a role to filter the results

 ## Logs